pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 ## Self-Referential SCIM Actions (/me)
 Get information about persona /me endpoint.
 A use case cover in [RFC7644] where a SCIM client can do CRUD operation on the entity of the user, in this use case the SCIM client that is the RM (Resource Manager), RC (Resource Creator) and RU (Resource Updater), will be able to read, create, update the RO (Resource Object) and its RA (Resource Attributes) in the RS (Resource Subscriber). the RS will provide an /me URI to achieve this.
-Special considerations exist from authorization perspective; unlike other listed CRUD use cases, the authorization for this use case only allows access to the RO (Resource Object) of the user that authenticates.
+Special considerations exist from authorization perspective; unlike other listed CRUD use cases, the authorization for this use case only allows access to the RO (Resource Object) of the resource owner.

 ## IdM doing CRUD operations on SaaS applications
 Single RM/RC/RU and multiple RS.